 A lot of people have pointed out that Andrew Neil's lunatic rant in the Mail about the SNP-Green deal has shamed the BBC, who forever more will be known to have tried to pass off a right-wing nutter as an "objective, forensic interviewer" for the last couple of decades.
 But even more than the bias of the article, what strikes me is just how poor it is as a piece of punditry.
 It's full of factual inaccuracies, and analysis that is embarrassingly wide of the mark.
 Why was this guy ever so highly regarded?

-"After all, they [the Greens] failed to win a single constituency, and only ended up with seven seats thanks to Scotland’s absurd voting system"A pro-independence blog by James Kelly - voted one of Scotland's top 10 political websites.
+"After all, they [the Greens] failed to win a single constituency, and only ended up with seven seats thanks to Scotland’s absurd voting system"A pro-independence blog by James Kelly - one of Scotland's five most-read political blogs.

 Saturday, August 28, 2021